2020 Georgia Bulldogs baseball team

-The 2020 Georgia Bulldogs baseball team represents the University of Georgia during the 2020 NCAA Division I baseball season.
-The Bulldogs play their home games at Foley Field as a member of the Southeastern Conference They are led by head coach Scott Stricklin, in his seventh year as head coach.
+The 2020 Georgia Bulldogs baseball team represented the University of Georgia during the 2020 NCAA Division I baseball season.
+The Bulldogs played their home games at Foley Field as a member of the Southeastern Conference They were led by head coach Scott Stricklin, in his seventh year as head coach.

 Previous season

 The Bulldogs finished the 2019 season with a 46–17 record, compiling a 21–9 mark in the SEC.
 They lost in the Athens Regional during the 2019 NCAA Division I baseball tournament.

 2019 MLB draft

 The Bulldogs had eight players drafted in the 2019 MLB draft.